INFORMATION AND MANAGEMENT ADVICE FOR PATIENTS

 After that, the most important aspect of dry socket management is effective pain relief.
 Dr Andrew Chan will often recommend a combination of paracetamol, ibuprofen, and tapentadol (or oxycodone).
 Your recommended pain relief regime will be tailored to you based on your other medical conditions.

-Patients often advised to use laxatives and anti-nausea medication to counteract the constipation and nausea cased by the tapentadol (or oxycodone)
+Patients are often advised to use laxatives and anti-nausea medication to counteract the constipation and nausea cased by the tapentadol (or oxycodone)

 AFTER A DRY SOCKET